kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10-1.png)

 Next thing we want to do is to find lowly expressed genes and remove them from the dataset.
-Subsequent pagoda processing will do this automatically for extremely lowly expressed genes anyway.
+(Subsequent pagoda2 steps will do this automatically for extremely lowly expressed genes anyway, but for the purpose of this tutorial, we demonstrate this.)

 ```r